aubble/goTunneLS/README.md

 Now that you understand how it works, also know that its pure TLS, know that no other protocol is being used other than TLS to tunnel so its not necessary to use both the server and client.
 If a application communicates via TLS but the other does not, you only need to wrap insecure one.
 Thus it can also act as a proxy.

 #### gTLS Client
-Basically the client listens on it's Accept address for plain TCP connections and proxies them to its Connect address via TLS and TCP.
+Basically the client listens on it's Accept address for plain connections and proxies them to its Connect address via TLS.

 #### gTLS Server

 Basically the server does the exact opposite.
-Listens on it's Accept address for TLS TCP connections and proxies them to its Connect address via plain TCP.
+Listens on it's Accept address for TLS connections and proxies them to its Connect address via a plain connection.

 ## Configuration